Logging Food

 Review AI analysis

-QBod's AI will identify foods in the image and estimate portions.
-Review the suggestions, edit any incorrect items, and confirm to log.
+QBod's AI finds the foods in the photo and estimates portions.
+Check the results, fix any wrong items, and confirm to log.

 Note on Accuracy